 The JFJCM seeks to increase the sustainability of ADB-financed and administered projects through the use of advanced low carbon technologies.
 The use of grants under the JFJCM will demonstrate the effectiveness of the JCM and provide a source of additional funding to eligible ADB developing member countries (DMCs).
 The JFJCM will also offer the opportunity for recipients to engage in projects with strong development characteristics and long-term climate-change mitigation benefits.

 AgroLAC 2025 Multidonor Trust Fund finances activities that focus on improving agricultural productivity and natural resources management as a means of enhancing food security and reducing poverty.
-The main areas of intervention are financing non-reimbursable operations (Techical Cooperation and Investment Grants) for:
+The main areas of intervention are financing non-reimbursable operations (Technical Cooperation and Investment Grants) for:

 The Asia Pacific Disaster Response Fund (APDRF) provides incremental grant resources to developing member countries impacted by major natural disasters.
 Assistance is granted only if all three conditions are met:

-- a natural disaster has occurred in a DMC
+- A natural disaster has occurred in a DMC

 - The DMC has issued a statement of national emergency